VUCAD icon

 Below is a no-nonsense list of habits, principles, and strategies that I have used to maximize effectiveness, impact, and productivity.
 Pick what works for you, implement, iterate, and keep moving forward.

 1. Be Prepared.
-We live in a world full of Volatility, Uncertainty, Complexity, and Ambiguity (VUCA).
+We live in a world full of Volatility, Uncertainty, Complexity, Ambiguity, and Disruption (VUCAD).
 Be ready.

 2. Be Resilient and Adaptable.
 Principles and core values matter.